Spy Kids (film): Production

-Robert Rodriguez's first family-oriented production was the short film Bedhead (1991); since the release of El Mariachi (1992) a year later, he desired to make the same type of full-length family features as he experienced in his childhood.
-He wanted a product that felt like it was written, directed, and produced by a kid.
-His initial plan for that type of film was children initially not knowing their parents were spies until they had to save their captured parents, and an antagonist with the juvenile fantasticism of Willy Wonka.
-He noted the villains' imaginativeness was the man who seems to be the main bad guy at first turns into a protagonist and his comedic sidekick becomes the main villain.
-Designs such as the Thumb Thumbs were drawings Rodriguez did as an adolescent.
+Robert Rodriguez's first family-oriented production was the short film Bedhead (1991); since the release of El Mariachi (1992) a year later, he desired to make the same type of feature-length family features he grew up with.
+He wanted a movie that felt like it was written, directed, and produced by a kid.
+Most of the final screenplay was written in 1998.

-Tony Shalhoub joined the project as a Robert Rodriguez fan and a father of two children wanting to act in a children's film.
+Tony Shalhoub joined the project as a Robert Rodriguez fan and a father of two children wanting to act in a kid-aimed film.
 After reading the script, he met Rodriguez and his wife Elizabeth Avellán, and was shown concept drawings of designs and animations for the actor to get an idea of the style of the film.
 When acting, Shalhoub's experience of reading books and playing with his kids enabled him to view Rodriguez's child-like scenarios from the perspective of his children.
-Elizabeth Olsen auditioned for a role.
+Carla got her role over Kelly Preston and Julianne Moore.
+Elizabeth Olsen auditioned for a role, as did Brie Larson.
+Alexa Vega and Daryl Sabara auditioned their roles of Carmen and Juni in 1999.

 The distorted heads growing out of Alexander Minion when mutated by the machines were gel molded by Rodriguez and, according to Shalhoub, very lightweight.

-Most of Spy Kids 48 days of filming was in Austin, Texas, although some exterior shots were done in South America.
+Most of Spy Kids 48 days of filming was in Austin, Texas in 2000, although some exterior shots were done in the countries of South America.

 Music

 The film score is written by John Debney and Danny Elfman, with contributions from a variety of others, including director Robert Rodriguez and Marcel Rodriguez.
 Among Elfman's contributions is "Floop's Song (Cruel World)", which is performed by Cumming.
 Los Lobos covers the Tito Puente song, "Oye Como Va" (adapted as "Oye Como Spy" by David Garza and Robert Rodriguez).
 The song was nominated for "Outstanding Song in a Motion Picture Soundtrack" at the 2002 ALMA Awards.
-The closing theme, "Spy Kids (Save the World)", is performed by the Los Angeles indie pop band, Fonda.
+The closing theme, "Spy Kids (Save the World)", is performed by the Los Angeles-based indie pop band, Fonda.

 The score won an award at the ASCAP Film and Television Music Awards.